pw398/pw398.github.io/_posts/2025-05-12-MySQL-via-Shell-and-Python.md

 - We'll then proceed to use <code>%%sql</code> at the top of any cells that contain only single-statement SQL commands.
 A slight exception is that we can use <code>%%sql << my_variable</code> on the top line to store the SQL output into a Python variable.

-- To mix SQL with Python, or use multiple SQL commands in one cell, we'll preced the SQL statements with <code>%sql</code> (having only one percentage symbol).
+- To mix SQL with Python, or use multiple SQL commands in one cell, we'll precede the SQL statements with <code>%sql</code> (having only one percentage symbol).

 ```bash
 !pip install mysql-connector-python